zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/7psft-env/psft-env.md

 2. Again, click the arrow for the **Details**
   ![](./images/12provisioning.png "")

-  On the left, click **Provisioning Tasksk Status** to see detailed progress status for every step.
+  On the left, click **Provisioning Task Status** to see detailed progress status for every step.
 Click on **Deployment Tasks**.
 If any step fails, you can change the attribute as per the error and start the process from where it failed.
   ![](./images/13tasks.png "")

 Provisioning takes about 90 minutes.
 You can monitor throughout this time.